The North West Warning, Advice and Reporting Point

 Face to face meetings

-Mark Brett, a CLAS Consultant, attends quarterly meetings with members of the North West.
+Mark Brett, NLA WARP Programme Director, attends quarterly meetings with members of the North West.
 WARP to share latest government policy and advice.

 Members of the North West WARP can attend the annual WARP conference which features speakers from various government departments including the Cabinet Office, GovCERT UK, and the Public Services Network Programme.
 It’s free to members and offers an excellent opportunity to raise issues, challenge, and meet with members of other local authority WARPs.